 Students enrolled in Option B programs cannot declare a formal minor.
 Students also pursuing a Graduate Certificate in GIS cannot double count minor and certificate coursework.

 We encourage students to review the course catalog for up-to-date course descriptions and current semester offerings.

 Minor in Geographic Information Science

-Students complete a total of 9 credit hours in selected courses to receive the minor.
-Three credit hours are earned in a required course, with six additional credits earned from choosing among a wide range of electives.
+To receive the minor, master’s students must complete 9 credit hours (including 6 elective credits), and doctoral students must complete 12 credit hours (including 9 elective credits).
+Three credit hours are earned in a required course, with additional credits earned from choosing among a wide range of electives.

 Required course (3 credit hours):